 She married to Mark Vandersall, private wealth advisor Ameriprise Finance in 2000.
 In 2005, Tafoya got the privilege to be a mother.
-The couple had also adopted a baby girl and residing happily at Edina, Minnesota.
+Two years later, the couple adopted a baby girl and were residing happily at Edina, Minnesota.
 No rumors regarding their divorce have been heard.

 Lifestyle and Measurements